lxtuyen/Instagram/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build a Clone Instagram with React
+Build a Social media UI with React

 ## <a name="tech-stack">⚙️ Tech Stack</a>